milliebase/vending-machine/README.md

 An assignment  built in C# for the Web Development programme at Yrgo.

-Buy or stock items in the vending machine!
+Buy items in the vending machine!

 ## Authors
 Betsy Alva Soplin